kawuchuu/Cerium/README.md

 # Cerium
-A fun little Discord bot made by Joshua Walker (projsh_)
+A fun little Discord bot made by projsh_

 Module system by FriendsNone